Third neighbor policy: United States

-In mid-March 2018, Mongolian President Khaltmaagiin Battulga appealed to US President Donald Trump via telegram to more trade relations, saying an economic downturn threatened to destabilize Mongolia, and that although Mongolia is an "oasis of democracy", this "does not contribute to economic development" in a region where authoritarianism (China and Russia) in on the rise.
+In mid-March 2018, Mongolian President Khaltmaagiin Battulga appealed to US President Donald Trump via telegram to more trade relations, saying an economic downturn threatened to destabilize Mongolia, and that although Mongolia is an "oasis of democracy", this "does not contribute to economic development" in a region where authoritarianism (China and Russia) is on the rise.
 The United States is one of Mongolia's Third Neighbors, which Battulga said that U.S. trade and investment could help prevent the return of authoritarianism in Mongolia.

 Another development occurred in 2023.
 Mongolian Prime Minister Luvsannamsrain Oyun-Erdene visited Washington D.C. on the invitation of US Vice President Kamala Harris in August 2023.

-On the November 30th, 2023, the "Mongolia Third Neighbor Trade Act" was introduced in the U.S. Senate by Senator Dan Sullivan of Alaska.
+On 30 November 2023, the "Mongolia Third Neighbor Trade Act" was introduced in the U.S. Senate by Senator Dan Sullivan of Alaska.
 The bipartisan act was simultaneously introduced in the House of Representatives by Vern Buchanan of Florida and Dina Titus of Nevada.
 If approved, Mongolia’s high-quality cashmere and textiles could be exported to the United States duty-free.

+Japan

+Toshiki Kaifu receiving Dumaagiin Sodnom in Tokyo, 1990; the first high-level exchange between the two countries.